 I’m ill.
 How can I cure my cold/flu?

-First off, take a break.
 Stop working your arse off and relax a little bit.
 It’s well-known that stress lowers your immune system and lets you get ill.
 Take a break from everything.
-Tell the boss you’re ill, call the school or university (or get your parents to do it) and get yourself to your bed, girlie.
+Tell the boss you’re ill, call the school or university and get yourself to your bed, sickling.

 If that isn’t possible, at least try and slow down a bit.
-We can’t always have a day off, but this way you can maybe make it to the end of the day without going crazy.
+We can’t always have a day off, but this way you can maybe make it to the end of the day without collapsing in a heap.

 If you’re so inclined, take some paracetamol and some over the counter cold and flu remedies.
-Or if you fancy you can try some of the homemade ones below.
+Or if you fancy you can try some of the homemade folk remedies for colds and flu below.

 Hey, it might not cure the cold – but it might make you feel better in the short-term.
 Do remember, though, that alcohol drops your core temperature and sometimes you want to keep that temperature up rather than down.

 Often cited as the best cure for a common cold, chicken soup is reasonably easy to make and there are endless recipes online or in books.
 Or you can purchase a tin for a quick no-fuss method.
-Hot soup has the added bonus of getting some food and some fluids in you without you having to waste energy on labouring over a proper meal.
+Hot soup has the added bonus of getting some food and some fluids in you without your having to waste energy on labouring over a lengthy meal.